The State Bar of California

 What is the public education campaign?

-As part of its consumer education efforts, the State Bar produces numerous easy-to-understand pamphlets about everyday legal problems often encountered by the public.
-Several of these pamphlets are available in other languages.
+As part of its consumer education efforts, the State Bar offers free, easy-to-read consumer guides about everyday legal problems often encountered by the public.
+Some titles are available in other languages.
+You can order this information online from the State Bar website.

 How does the bar communicate with the public?

-To keep the public informed about the bar, the legal profession and substantive developments in the law, the bar’s Office of Media and Information Services issues e-briefs and news releases and assists reporters who want to learn more about State Bar issues and programs.
+To keep the public informed about the bar, the legal profession and substantive developments in the law, the bar’s Office of Communications issues news releases and assists reporters who want to learn more about State Bar issues and programs.

 How do I obtain information about lawyers?

-Information on any attorney in the State of California can be obtained on the bar’s website, http://www.calbar.ca.gov/ (go to Attorney Search), or by calling 1-800-843-9053.
+Information on any attorney in the state of California can be obtained on the bar’s website, http://www.calbar.ca.gov/ (go to Attorney Search), or by calling 800-843-9053.
 All members of the State Bar, their addresses, telephone numbers, educational backgrounds and any records of public discipline are on file and considered public record.

 Does the bar evaluate judicial candidates?